beginning of content

 Other symptoms of heart attack can include:

-People having a heart attack may have just one of these symptoms, or a combination of several.
-The symptoms can come on suddenly or develop over a few minutes and get worse.
+People having a heart attack may have just one of these symptoms, or several of them.
+The symptoms can appear suddenly or develop over a few minutes and then get worse.
 Symptoms usually last for at least 10 minutes.

 Women and men can experience the signs and symptoms of a heart attack differently.